 BE IT FURTHER RESOLVED that the Legislature supports the Idaho Water Resource Board revising State Water Plan policies 4B, 4D, and 4E and the ESPA Comprehensive Aquifer Management Plan to establish a state-funded ESPA managed recharge goal of 350,000 acre-feet on an average annual basis.

-Staff will discuss the proposed changes to the State Water Plan (SWP) and the ESPA Comprehensive Aquifer Management Plan (CAMP) with the Finance Committee.
+Staff discussed these changes to the State Water Plan (SWP) and the ESPA Comprehensive Aquifer Management Plan (CAMP) with the Planning Committee in June 2025.

 Staff are proposing the following timeline for making these changes this year: